ghleex/ghleex/README.md

 :fleur_de_lis:

 ### Data Scientist Wannabe
-- Interested in data science and web programming
+- Interested in data science and machine learning
 - Want to be a super expert in these fields :dash:

 ### Interests
 - Data science :floppy_disk:
-- Artificial Intelligence (AI) :robot:
+- Machine Learning :robot:
 - Web programming

 ------